 By Barnaby Nash

 Please share your thoughts in the comments section below or reach out to me on social media.
-What is your favourite book that you read in 2018?
+What do you think of silvopasture as a climate change solution?